-A mistake many of us have made is thinking health culture is mostly about health, but it’s not.
+Many of us have made a mistake in thinking health culture is mostly about health.
 It’s primarily about culture.
-And culture isn’t some lofty mission statement crafted at a retreat that everyone is expected to memorize and magically live up to.
+And not some lofty mission statement generated at a retreat that everyone’s expected to memorize and magically live up to.
 It isn’t something you do, it’s everything you do… the sum total of each action, interaction, and behavior from the mail room to the board room.

-So while you may be proud you now have healthy vending machine options, built-in stretch breaks, healthy meeting guidelines, and an awesome salad bar in the cafeteria, you’re probably still nibbling around the edges if people don’t look forward to coming to work every day.
+So while you may be proud you now have healthy vending machine options, built-in stretch breaks, healthy meeting guidelines, and an awesome cafeteria salad bar, you’re probably still only nibbling around the edges if people don’t look forward to coming to work.